WMRV (AM)

-WMRV (1450 AM, "106.5 The River") is a radio station licensed to Spring Lake, North Carolina, serving the Fayetteville area.
+WMRV (1450 kHz) is a radio station licensed to Spring Lake, North Carolina, serving the Fayetteville area.
 The station is currently licensed to Jeffrey Andrulonis' Colonial Media and Entertainment.

 History

 Norman Suttles, a former manager of WFNC, signed on WFBS on May 23, 1963, as the fifth radio station in Cumberland County, North Carolina.
 The format was Top 40, and announcers included some of the best in the country because the U.S. Army drafted them and sent them to Fort Bragg.
 Because it had the clearest signal of any station on the base, and because it sounded as professional as a large-market station, WFBS became a major success.

 From 1963 to the mid-1970s, the station was owned by Radio Smiles, a group owner of several AM radio stations in North Carolina, including stations in Kinston (WISP), Graham WSML, Raleigh (WRNC) and others.

-The station’s original studios and offices were located on the second floor of the Professional Building in downtown Spring Lake.
+The station's original studios and offices were located on the second floor of the Professional Building in downtown Spring Lake.
 The tower/transmitter site was a former cow pasture on NC Highway 210, one mile north of Spring Lake.